Test Annotations

 dsn = "sqlite::memory:"

-and we will use annotation with condition:
+and use the annotation with a condition:

 /**